yashdave31/elderdocs/technical_spec.md

-BetterDocs: Interactive API Documentation Platform
+ElderDocs: Interactive API Documentation Platform

 1. Introduction and Project Goal

-Project Name: BetterDocs
+Project Name: ElderDocs
 Objective: To provide a highly interactive, modern, and minimalist API documentation solution that is easily deployed alongside Ruby on Rails applications.
 It converts standard OpenAPI specifications (definitions.json) and custom narrative content (articles.json) into a cohesive, single-page application (SPA) allowing users to directly interact with API endpoints.
 Packaging: Ruby Gem (for seamless integration into the Rails asset pipeline and rake tasks).
 Aesthetics: Modern, minimalist, and developer-centric design utilizing Tailwind CSS.

 2. Architecture and Data Flow

-BetterDocs uses a three-tier architecture: the CLI/Generator, the Data Layer, and the Frontend Viewer.
+ElderDocs uses a three-tier architecture: the CLI/Generator, the Data Layer, and the Frontend Viewer.
 The core principle is static generation for performance, with client-side JavaScript handling interactivity and API calls.

 2.1 Core Components